You are here: Home / About us / Our people / Dementia UK Ambassadors and Celebrity Supporters

 Jim received a Royal Television Award and BAFTA nomination for his leading performance in Any Human Heart (based on William Boyd’s novel of the same name).
 His work on the stage has seen him appear in acclaimed productions ranging from Our Friends in the North by Peter Flannery at the RSC Pit and Habeas Corpus by Alan Bennett at The Donmar.

 Jim presented a BBC Lifeline Appeal on BBC1 for Dementia UK in 2018, in which he spoke movingly about his own mother’s experience of dementia, as well as highlighting the life-changing support that Admiral Nurses are able to offer families facing dementia – in communities, GP practices, hospitals, care homes and hospices, and on the Admiral Nurse Dementia Helpline.

-“I am privileged to have been asked to be an ambassador for Dementia UK.
+“I am privileged to be an ambassador for Dementia UK.
 Over the years I have been connected with it I have been more than impressed by the professionalism, commitment and positivity that they bring to those who struggle with the shock and ever changing demands of having to care for a loved one diagnosed with dementia.
 It is a fine organisation fulfilling a vital role and I look forward to my continuing involvement.”